Jim Mattis: Iran and Middle Eastern allies

 Mattis believes Iran is the principal threat to the stability of the Middle East, ahead of Al-Qaeda and ISIL.
 Mattis says: "I consider ISIS nothing more than an excuse for Iran to continue its mischief.
 Iran is not an enemy of ISIS.
 They have a lot to gain from the turmoil in the region that ISIS creates."
 Mattis sees the Iran nuclear deal as a poor agreement, but believes there is now no way to tear it up, saying: "We are just going to have to recognize that we have an imperfect arms control agreement.
 Second, that what we achieved is a nuclear pause, not a nuclear halt".
 Mattis argues that inspections may fail to prevent Iran from seeking to develop nuclear weapons, but that "[i]f nothing else at least we will have better-targeting data if it comes to a fight in the future."
 Additionally, he criticized Obama for being "naive" about Iranian intentions and Congress for being "pretty much absent" on the nuclear deal.

 Mattis praises the friendship of regional US allies such as Jordan, Israel, and the United Arab Emirates.
-He also criticized Obama for seeing allies as "free-loading", saying: "For a sitting US President to see our allies as freeloaders is nuts."
+He also criticized Obama for seeing allies as "freeloading", saying: "For a sitting US President to see our allies as freeloaders is nuts."
 He has cited the importance of the United Arab Emirates and Jordan as countries that wanted to help, for example, in filling in the gaps in Afghanistan.
 He criticized Obama's defense strategy as giving "the perception we're pulling back" from US allies.
 He stresses the need for the US to bolster its ties with allied intelligence agencies, particularly those of Jordan, Egypt and Saudi Arabia.
 In 2012, Mattis argued for providing weapons to Syrian rebels as a way to fight back against Iranian proxies in Syria.